Revolutionary Action Movement: Dissolution of RAM

-In this context of government repression, RAM transformed itself into the Black Liberation Party, and by 1969 had practically dissolved.
+In this context of government repression, RAM transformed itself into the Black Liberation Army, and by 1969 had practically dissolved.
 Many of its members went back to their communities or joined other civil rights groups to continue pushing their ideology of black internationalism and armed self-defense.

 Criticisms of RAM

-On multiple occasions, FBI director J. Edgar Hoover condemned RAM, describing the organization as a "militant black nationalist hate group."
+On multiple occasions, FBI director J. Edgar Hoover condemned RAM, describing the organization as a "militant black nationalist hate group".
 During its existence, RAM was the target of denigration from a wide range of critics, including Martin Luther King Jr.

 Revisionism

-Though RAM claimed to be a Maoist organization, some scholars, such as Robin Kelley, have critiqued it for not sticking to Mao's philosophies.
+Though RAM described itself as a Maoist organization, some scholars, such as Robin Kelley, have critiqued it for not sticking to Mao's philosophies.
 He writes: "Mao's insistence on the protracted nature of revolution was not taken to heart; at one point they suggested that the war for liberation would probably take ninety days.
 And because RAM's leaders focused their work on confronting the state head on and attacking black leaders whom they deemed reformists, they failed to build a strong base in black urban communities.
 Furthermore, despite their staunch internationalism, they did not reach out to other oppressed 'nationalities' in the United States."

 Amidst the sectarianism of the New Left, other activists and black liberation organizations also criticized RAM.
 In particular, the Black Panther Party said that although RAM led the development of black nationalist thought in the US, examples of their application of revolutionary ideas was few and far between, and mostly limited to students, rather than the black underclass "lumpenproletariat" they claimed to represent.
 RAM often struggled to meld theory and practice.